m1zar/MySQL-Query-Tester/README.md

 NOTE: This is not suitable for a LIVE site, unless you are looking to give everyone access to your database!

 Only dependancy is a web server with php and MySQL/SQL/MariaDB..

+Mainly based on code snippets from blogs and learning sites.